-Interested in studying with the faculty, staff, and students that brought you the next wave in supercomputing?
-Our new M.S. in Internet Engineering offers a rigorous plan of study combining networking, distributed computing, and internet technology.
-This new MS program shares courses with the regular MS in Computer Science, but focuses more on Internet application development.
+Studying with the faculty, staff, and students that spearheaded the next wave in supercomputing would be awesome!
+Right?
+M.S. in Internet Engineering offers an extensive plan of study, ranging from combining networking, distributed computing, and internet technology.
+The new MS program is comparable to the regular MS in Computer Science with more emphasis on internet application development.